 Common diseases and disorders that can affect the cornea are allergies, dry eye, infection, keratoconus, pterygium and refractive errors.
 Click here to learn more about Corneal Disease.

 As the largest group of fellowship-trained eye surgeons in Northeast Florida, we bring only the very latest in technology for diagnosing and treating corneal disease.
-We welcome you to schedule an appointment today to experience for yourself the Florida Eye Specialists difference.
+We welcome you to schedule an appointment today with one of our board-certified physicians to experience for yourself the Florida Eye Specialists difference.

 The Cornea’s Purpose